kevboh/longform/README.md

 > **Warning**
 >
-> You should probably avoid editing the `longform` frontmatter in your index file directly unless you really know what you’re doing.
-Longform supports direct editing of it and will do its best to sync, but it’s easy to accidentally mess things up.
+> You should probably avoid editing the `longform` frontmatter in your index file unless you know what you’re doing.
+Longform supports direct editing of it and will do its best to sync, but it’s easy to mess things up accidentally.
 You can always revert your changes, though: Longform will never delete files based on changes in the index file.

 7. You’re now ready to write your novel.
 Keep adding scenes as needed.
-If you’d like to add structure to your novel you can drag scenes left or right (or use the indent/Unindent commands) to create folders of scenes with parent scenes.
-[The full documentation for multiple-scene projects](./docs/MULTIPLE_SCENE_PROJECTS.md) might be useful.
+If you’d like to add structure to your novel, you can drag scenes left or right (or use the indent/Unindent commands) to create folders of scenes with parent scenes.
+[The complete documentation for multiple-scene projects](./docs/MULTIPLE_SCENE_PROJECTS.md) might be helpful.

 8. When you’re ready to generate a single manuscript for your readers, use the [Compile](./docs/COMPILE.md) feature.
 Congratulations!
 You’ve written a novel.